 - 150 girls received Hepatitis B vaccination

 The five Happy Homes in Dhaka now accommodate 150 girls.
 If you are wondering about what goes behind the initiative, BDT 35,03,387 is spent to support 30 girls (one Happy Home) for an entire year.
-To break it down further, BDT 8,221 can help one girl for a month.
+To break it down further, BDT 8,221 can support one girl a month.

 Each of these girls deserves a better shot at life.
 We are doing all we can to help.
 But one can only do so much.